mauro3/CORDS/Workshop-Reproducible-Research/lectures/L05_dependencies.md

 dependencies:
   - pytorch=1.1
 ```
 Not using `--from-history` will result in listing **all** dependencies, those installed explicitly AND implicitly.
-For reproducibility, you are better off using only explicit dependencies.
+This may be a bit messier.

 To specify `pip` packages, just insert in the `.toml`
   ```yml